elastic/ecctl/docs/ecctl_deployment_template_list.md

-## ecctl platform deployment-template pull

-Downloads deployment template into a local folder
+## ecctl deployment template list

+Lists deployment templates

 ### Synopsis

-Downloads deployment template into a local folder
+Lists deployment templates

 ```
-ecctl platform deployment-template pull --path <path> [flags]
+ecctl deployment template list [flags]
 ```

 ### Options

 ```
+      --filter string                  Optional key:value pair that acts as a filter and excludes any template that does not have a matching metadata item associated.
-  -h, --help                     help for pull
+  -h, --help                           help for list
-  -p, --path string              Local path where to store deployment templates
-      --template-format string   If deployment is specified deployment_template is populated in the response, If cluster is specified cluster_template is populated in the response.
-(Defaults to deployment) (default "deployment")
+      --hide-instance-configurations   Hides instance configurations - only visible when using the JSON output
+      --stack-version string           Optional filter to only return deployment templates which are valid for the specified stack version.
 ```

 ### Options inherited from parent commands